shown in other instead.

 The value indicating if Catmull-Rom resampling is enabled.
 This option enables you to reduce image blurring when the camera moves forward/backward.
 It is recommended to disable resampling fow low-quality presets. enabled by default.

 |Antialiasing In Motion||

 The value indicating if improved anti-aliasing in motion (for moving camera and objects) is enabled.
-TAA must be enabled.
-Enabled by default.
+TAA must be enabled. disabled by default.

 The detail level of TAA (Temporal Anti-Aliasing).
 The higher the value, the more detailed the image is.
 Can produce additional flickering.

 Range of values: [0.0f, inf].
 The default value is 0.5f.

 The frame count of TAA (Temporal Anti-Aliasing).
 Specifies the number of frames combined for pixels.
 The higher the value, the more frames are combined into the final image and the better anti-aliasing.
 This value is used only when the Frames By Velocity option is disabled.